CapitalData/Kiersten/_posts/2020-04-04-introduction.md

 layout: post
 title: Kiersten Henderson, Ph.D.
 ---
 Kiersten Henderson joined Austin Capital Data Corp.
-(ACD) as a Data Science Intern in 2017 and worked her way up to a Senior Data Scientist by 2019.
+(ACD) as a Data Scientist in 2017 and worked her way up to a Senior Data Scientist by 2019.
 While at ACD, her contributions spanned a range of projects including machine learning to predict which Biotech startups would IPO, and graph analysis to identify new candidate genes linked to congenital diseases.

 -----